kitnil/awesome/README.md

 - [docker-curriculum](https://github.com/prakhar1989/docker-curriculum) - :dolphin: A comprehensive tutorial on getting started with Docker!
 - [You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of things without JS.
 - [emacs-bootstrap](https://github.com/editor-bootstrap/emacs-bootstrap) - Your on-the-fly Emacs development environment.
-- [blog](https://github.com/felix11h/blog) - Personal blog, 3 Diagrams Per Page.
-Written in Emacs Org-mode and exported to HTML as an org-project.
-Published on GitHub Pages.
 - [literate-programming-examples](https://github.com/limist/literate-programming-examples) - A collection of literate programming examples using Emacs Org mode; these examples are directly usable (copy and start hacking), and/or can serve as educational literate programs.
 Clojure will be the preferred language.
 - [tomorrow-theme](https://github.com/chriskempson/tomorrow-theme) - Tomorrow Theme now lives on at https://github.com/chriskempson/base16
 - [gitlist](https://github.com/klaussilveira/gitlist) - An elegant and modern git repository viewer